oletizi/avi-docs/src/site/docs/16.2.2/notifications-overview/index.md

 * Syslog
 * SNMP traps

-See the <a href="/docs/latest/alerts-overview">Alerts Overview</a> for a broader view of how the alerts and notification system intersect.
-Refer to<a href="/docs/latest/architectural-overview/operations/notifications/"> this article</a> to learn how to configure notifications via the UI.
+See the <a href="alerts-overview">Alerts Overview</a> for a broader view of how the alerts and notification system intersect.
+Refer to<a href="architectural-overview/operations/notifications/"> this article</a> to learn how to configure notifications via the UI.

 ### Local Notifications